praveenyadav4697/organic-leads/README.md

-# Welcome to your Lovable project
+# Welcome to your Organic leads project

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Open your project in the [Lovable editor](https://lovable.dev) and keep building.

 - **Ship faster**: describe what you want to build and Lovable handles the code.
 - **Stay in sync**: connect the project to GitHub and every change made in Lovable is committed straight to your repository.